Eronarn/eronarn.github.io/about.md

 ![_config.yml]({{ site.baseurl }}/images/james.png)

-James is a site reliability engineer at [Quantopian](https://www.quantopian.com), a Boston startup making algorithmic trading accessible to everyone.
-Past roles have seen him responsible for processing MRI scans at the Center for Brain Science at Harvard University, sales engineering and developer evangelism at AppNeta, and release engineering during the Romney for President 2012 campaign.
-Between NYSE trading days, he organizes DevOpsDays Boston and conducts Ansible trainings on [O'Reilly's Safari platform](https://www.safaribooksonline.com/live-training/).
-What free time remains is dedicated to cooking, sci-fi, permadeath video games, and Satanism.
+James Meickle is a senior site reliability engineer at [Quantopian](https://www.quantopian.com), a Boston startup making algorithmic trading accessible to everyone.
+His current areas of interest include data pipelines, containerization platforms, and continuous delivery.
+In past roles, he’s been responsible for processing MRI scans at the [Neuroinformatics Research Group at the Center for Brain Science at Harvard University](https://www.neuroinfo.org/), sales engineering and developer evangelism at [AppNeta](https://www.appneta.com/), and release engineering on a presidential campaign.
+In his spare time he enjoys conference organizing, co-operative housing, permadeath video games, and Satanism.

 ### Contact